kjappelbaum/ml_molsim/README.md

 ### Use it on Binder

-MyBinder is a free service to run interactively run jupyter notebooks from git repositories.
+MyBinder is a free service to run jupyter notebooks from git repositories.
 Compared to the Colab, computing resources are limited, and it can take some time to start your instance.
 Just click on the Binder button and wait for your instance to start.